wso2/docs-choreo-dev/en/docs/references/faq.md

 # References

 !!! info
-    This section will inlclude any Reference material and an FAQ.
+    This section will include any Reference material and an FAQ.